tolicodes/tolidates/index.markdown

 ### 🎲 Passions & Play
 ![Photo 24](/photos/24.jpeg)

-- 🤸‍♂️ Acro yoga and cuddle parties for connection.
+- 🤸‍♂️ Acro yoga, cuddle parties and circling for connection.
 - 🎥 Creating obscure parody videos—nothing's off-limits.
-- 🐶 Promise, my cuddly and athletic Border Collie mix
+- 🐶 Promise, my cuddly and athletic Border Collie mix.
-- 💞 Open to exploring sex positivity and polyamory
+- 💞 Open to exploring sex positivity and polyamory.
 - 🧠 Diving deep into consciousness and AI discussions.
 - 😡 I hold a grudge for max 1mo.
 Except for February
+- 🏃‍♂️ Anything active - hiking, biking, swimming, jogging
+- 🌴 Traveling - but only to warm places please!!
+  - 🇺🇸, 🇳🇮, 🇲🇽, 🇨🇷, 🇨🇦, 🇹🇿, 🇱🇷, 🇻🇳, 🇲🇾, 🇹🇭, 🇮🇱, 🇦🇺, 🇷🇺, 🇫🇮, 🇮🇹, 🇫🇷
 - 🖥️ Proudly neurodivergent, pushing boundaries in frontend and prompt engineering at Dropbox.
 - 🎨 Creativity
 - 😜 not taking life too seriously.